Beatest-Edumock/magna/README.md

 If a component requires to connect to the redux store, it **must have a container component**

 Components that are part of the general page layout should be placed in `layout`.
-Extremely commonly used components
+Extremely commonly used components like `header` , `footer` should be under here.
+Each component should have its own folder.

-Components that are reused should be placed in Common
+Components that are reused should be placed in Common but are not part of the layout of a page should be placed under `Common`.

-Each `page` component should be directly under source and should be be prefixed by `Page`
+Each component should have its own folder.